ChilliCream/hotchocolate-docs/docs/stitching.md

 ### Query Rewriter

-As you can see it is quite simple to stitch multiple schemas together and enhance them with the stitching builder.
+As can be seen, it is quite simple to stitch multiple schemas together and enhance them with the stitching builder.

 **But how can we go further and hook into the query rewriter of the stitching engine?**